2022 Illinois elections

 A general election was held in the U.S. state of Illinois on November 8, 2022.
 The elections for United States Senate and United States House of Representatives, Governor, statewide constitutional officers, Illinois Senate, and Illinois House were held on this date.

 Election information

-2022 is a midterm election year in the United States.
+2022 was a midterm election year in the United States.

 The primary election was held on June 28.
 The general election was held on November 8, 2022.

-On June 17, 2021 Governor J. B. Pritzker signed a bill which made a number of election-related changes.
+On June 17, 2021, Governor JB Pritzker signed a bill which made a number of election-related changes.
 The bill made the November election day a state holiday.
 It also made permanent a number of changes that had been implemented for the preceding 2020 elections amid the COVID-19 pandemic, including "curbside voting" and universal access to postal voting.
-The bill also delayed the date of the 2022 primary election from March 15 to June 28, citing the delay in the release of 2020 United States Census data needed for the reapportionment of electoral districts.
+The bill also delayed the date of the 2022 primary election from March 15 to June 28, citing the delay in the release of 2020 United States census data needed for the reapportionment of electoral districts.